saltgz/saltgz.github.io/_posts/2019-09-17-lab-iap-info.md

 ##### Readings

-These optional reading materials are posted throughout the quarter to supplement the course material for those who are very interested in Python.
+These optional reading materials are posted to supplement the course material for those who are very interested in Python.
 You will not be held responsible for any information presented only through optional readings; however, the material is fascinating and worth looking at.
 Currently, it's just a list of articles I find interesting - there may be more structure in the future.

 | #   | Reading                                                                                                    | Credit           |
 | --- | ---------------------------------------------------------------------------------------------------------- | ---------------- |